MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 ### Grabbed

 If the `Grabbed` status effect is applied to an actor, while another actor is targeted, the targeted actor becomes the source of the Grab and the ability power rolls of the grabbed actor that are targeted at actors other than the source actor automatically have a bane.
-Additionally the displayed movement speed on the grabbed actor’s character sheet is set to zero.
+Additionally the displayed movement speed on the grabbed actor's character sheet is set to zero.

 ### Prone